-New USC Race & Equity Center to be led by Shaun Harper
+New USC Race and Equity Center to Be Led by Shaun Harper

 One of the country’s foremost scholars on campus climate will be returning to USC Rossier in July

 When colleges and universities across the nation struggle with racial problems on campus, many have turned to the same expert for help: Shaun R. Harper.

 Through his own research and with his colleagues at the University of Pennsylvania’s Center for the Study of Race and Equity in Education, Harper has become one of the country’s foremost scholars on diversity and inclusion on college campuses.
 At the center, which he founded in 2011, Harper and his associates have interviewed more than 10,000 students, faculty members and staff about race at institutions of higher education across the country.